 The addition of the Fairbanks (Alaska) Ice Dogs extended the NAHL's reach into the nation's 49th state.
 The Alaska Avalanche became the state's second team in the league in 2005 when it started out as the Wasilla Spirit.
 A third NAHL Alaskan-based team was added when the Soldotna-based Kenai River Brown Bears commenced play in 2007.

-For the first time, the merger saw the NAHL cross the U.S.-Canadian border as the Fernie (British Columbia) Ghostriders played during the 2003-04 season.
-This season, Dawson Creek sees a return of NAHL hockey to the Canadian province.
+For the first time, the merger saw the NAHL cross the U.S.-Canadian border as the Fernie (British Columbia) Ghostriders played during the 2003-04 season and later the Dawson Creek Rage (British Columbia) from 2010-12.

-Manifest Destiny remains at the core as in the past five years the NAHL has had tremendous growth.
-The league has made forays into Washington, with the Wenatchee (Wash.)
-Wild, as well as into California with the Fresno Monsters.
+Manifest Destiny continued as the league got to an all-time high of 28 teams in 2010-11 with the addition of the Wenatchee Wild in Washington state, as well as into California with the Fresno Monsters.
 The NAHL's exciting brand of junior hockey has also prompted teams to spring up in what where once traditional minor-pro outposts as the Amarillo (TX) Bulls, the Corpus Christi (TX) IceRays, the Flint, Mich.-based Michigan Warriors, the Odessa (TX) Jackalopes and the Port Huron (MI) Fighting Falcons.